YassineM123/MT5-Reverse-Position-Bot-Automatic-Reverse-Hedging-EA-Python/README.md

 # MT5 Reverse-Position Bot

-A Python bot that automatically opens and manages reverse positions in MetaTrader 5.
+A Python bot that automatically opens and manages reverse positions in MetaTrader5.
 See full README.

 🚀 Features